Child CustodyDivorce LawFamily Law

 This factor is a pretty obvious one.
 The more suitable a parent’s living situation is for their children, the more likely they will receive physical custody.

 Both parents may have a full-time job and other basic means to care for their child.
 However, one may be better suited than the other to care for the child due to their savings, benefits, or other sources of financial stability.

 If a child has a much stronger bond with one parent than the other, this can be a huge determining factor.
 Again, the child’s comfort and security are of utmost importance.

 This question is also a very, very important determining factor.
-Parents who have a healthy, cooperative and respectful relationship are much more likely to receive at least some custody compared to a parent with a history of attempting to disrupt/destroy the other parent’s relationship with their child.
+Parents speaking with divorce attorneys or in the process of filing for divorce will likely have a strained relationship.
+Parents who have a healthy, cooperative, and respectful relationship are much more likely to receive at least some custody compared to a parent with a history of attempting to disrupt/destroy the other parent’s relationship with their child.

 Does the child have a better opportunity to see their uncles, aunts, cousins, grandparents, or other members of their extended family while living under the custody of one parent compared to the other?
 If so, this may be a factor in granting child custody.

 If one parent is to remain in the original family home (given that there was an established family home, to begin with), they may have a higher chance of gaining physical custody of the child.
 Removing a child from their school, friends, or community at large could be detrimental if they’ve formed a strong emotional bond.

 A parent with mental or physical health problems may result in a judge determining they aren’t fit to care for a child adequately.
 Inversely, a child with mental or physical health problems may require specific care/accommodations that can only be provided by one of the parents.

 An abusive household is never right for a child.
 If there is evidence of abuse, emotional or physical, towards anyone in a given home, that parent will most likely be deemed unfit to receive child custody.